rayon-rs/rayon/rayon-futures/README.md

 if `F` returns `NotReady`, it will clone the `this` field and hold onto it to signal us the future is ready to execute again.

-For now let's assume that `F` is complete and hence readys either `Ok(Ready(_))` or `Err(_)`.
+For now let's assume that `F` is complete and hence returns either `Ok(Ready(_))` or `Err(_)`.
 In that case, the future can transition to `COMPLETE`.
 At this point, many bits of state that are no longer needed (e.g., the future itself, but also the `this` field)